feelpp/feelpp-book/GettingStarted/compiling.md

 * Python (2.5 or later) for the validation tools

 Note that all these packages are available under Debian GNU/Linux and Ubuntu.
-Once you have installed those dependencies, you can jump to \ref Compiling.
+Once you have installed those dependencies, you can jump to [Compiling](#compiling).